Welcome

 BARON GIROD DE L'AIN (Reverchon 1897) bizarre, beautiful chalk-edged scarlet-crimson

-BELLE ISIS (Parmentier 1845) lovely blush gallica, no suckers, Austin ancestor
+BELLE ISIS (Parmentier 1845) lovely blush gallica, few suckers, Austin ancestor

 BILL WARRINER (1996) mainstream coral pink floribunda, good to cut, hard to find